since I came onto the VW scene I've been hearing people going

 There is always SOME residual gas, since there's a head space

-above the cylinder.
+above the piston.
 At part throttle there is a proportionally

 larger amount of burned gases in comparison to the fresh stuff